COLOMBIA | DON EDGAR | CARBONIC MACERATION RED HONEY

 Country: Colombia Region: Jerico, Antioquia Producer Don Edgar Farm: Los Abuelos Elevation: 1950 masl Cultivar: dos mils Process: Carbonic maceration | red honey Certification: Local Strava segment: Jerico (sanremo)

-Available starting April 16th - Due to the cost and limited quantity this roast will only be available through the webstore.
+RETURNS October 13th!! - Due to the cost and limited quantity this roast will only be available through the webstore.
 145 340g bags only.

 Oh boy Oh boy Oh boy!
 We are super excited to have secured the only two sacs of this very experimental coffee - This coffee comes from Edgar Correa's Los Abuelos farm Southwest of Medellin.
 This is our first time working with Campensino Coffees (via Mountain Coffee in Vancouver) Campensino is a Medellin based exporter with a warehouse and coffee school in Jerico.
 Campensino works with 120 producers in the community with a focus on coffee education, transparency and traceability. besides great coffee, what I have really appreciated is the direct contact with Campensino, through IG messenger, all my questions have been answered and it feels great to have a closer connection to the producers!

 'Our coffee school is located on the second floor of our warehouse.
 The school consists of a full coffee laboratory in addition to a classroom setting and is aimed at providing coffee education to our producer partners and their families.
 The end goal is making coffee farming a sustainable business for all of our partners and bring the youth back to their farms, to their roots, and continue their family coffee traditions'